ldukles/birdAlert/README.md

 * ebird API 2.0

 ## Features
-Users can display a list of rare/notable bird species sighted in their state
+Users can display a list of rare/notable bird species sighted in their state by typing their state initials into a input bar.

 ## Wireframe